tsackton/taelgar/People/Extraplanar Powers/Cha'mutte.md

 An elder wyrm, one of the original children of the [[Divine Presence]].

-Sought to overthrow the gods, breaking the order of things that has held since [[The Riving]], freeing the elder races from the binds and power of the Embodied Gods.
+Sought to overthrow the gods, breaking the order of things that has held since [[Events/Ancient/The Riving]], freeing the elder races from the binds and power of the Embodied Gods.

 Was defeated in the [[Great War]].